baili0411/NCTU_CN_LAB3/README.md

         ofproto = datapath.ofproto
         parser = datapath.ofproto_parser
         ```
-        Obtaining the protocol and parser used from datapath.
+        Obtain the protocol and parser OpenFlow and Ryu negotiated of a switch.
         ```
         inst = [parser.OFPInstructionActions(ofproto.OFPIT_APPLY_ACTIONS, actions)]
+        ```
+        inst is a OpenFlow action instruction of type OFPIT_APPLY_ACTIONS under the current protocol, so it applies the actions from the action list, with the action list being "actions", the actions passed in from the function.
         ```
         mod = parser.OFPFlowMod(
             datapath=datapath,